PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 05:22:37
+Last updated: 2024-04-12 05:23:10
-Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian
+Random Quote: Your marbles are long gone.
+The world, however, still stands a chance. - Doctor Strange